Paycheck vs Pay Stub: Ultimate Guide to Key Differences

 What Is a Paycheck—and What Is a Pay Stub?

-By contrast, a pay stub is the accompanying document that explains how your paycheck was calculated.
+By contrast, a pay stub is the document that explains how your paycheck was calculated.
 Also called a check stub, paycheck stub, pay slip, or payslip, it provides a transparent breakdown of gross pay, deductions, contributions, and net pay.
-While the paycheck gives you the money, the pay stub explains the numbers behind it.
+While the paycheck gives you money, the pay stub explains the numbers behind it.

 Key Differences Between Check Stubs and Paycheck Stubs